egis/github-pullrequests-merge-helper/README.md

 Here, ci-context is for Travis.
 Default is 'ci', that's for CircleCI.
 Pattern param is optional.

 ## Limitations
-It only shows diff for single file from single commit of the PR (just enough for semantic-dependents-updates-github use case).
+It only shows diff for single file from single commit of the PR - just enough for semantic-dependents-updates-github and Greenkeeper use cases.

 ## License